 - Be optimistic, but realistic.
 The changes that will come with weight loss will bring you closer to achieving your desired physique, but they will not dramatically transform your natural body shape.
 Weight loss can’t target specific areas such as ‘belly fat’ and the shifts in body fat distribution can be largely driven by genetics.
 Weekly goals and weigh-ins are a good way to check-in on your progress, but how you feel in your clothes can also be a great indicator during your weight loss journey.

-- Be aware that alcohol also provides calories (1g= 7 kcals).
+- Beware of the ‘beer belly’.
+Be aware that alcohol contains ‘empty calories’, which means it contains no nutritional value but does provide calories which may contribute to weight gain.
 As examples, a pint of beer contains about 210 kcals; while a small glass of wine provides about 85 kcals.

 Are you on Instagram?
 So are we!
 Follow us @thecompletenatural.